SimasJakubenas/blackjack-milestone-p2/README.md

 ### The Structure Plane

-Simo's Blackjack consists three pages - the main game page and two information based pages (game rules and advanced strategy) accessibe from the menu.
+Simo's Blackjack consists of three pages - the main game page and two information based pages (game rules and advanced strategy) accessibe from the menu.

 Uppon loading the page user is presented with a pop up introducing the purpose of the website and prompting them to enter their name.